-A Cochrane Review is a systematic, up-to-date summary of reliable evidence of the benefits and risks of healthcare.
-Cochrane Reviews are intended to help people make practical decisions.
-In order to publish a Cochrane systematic review you will need to adhere to guidelines published in the Cochrane Reviewers' Handbook and developed by the Review Group.
-Cochrane Reviews are prepared using Review Manager software provided by the Collaboration and adhere to a structured format that is described in the Cochrane Handbook for Systematic Reviews of Interventions.
+A Cochrane review is a systematic, up-to-date summary of reliable evidence of the benefits and risks of healthcare, intended to help people make practical decisions.
+Cochrane reviews adhere to a structured format that is described in the Cochrane Handbook for Systematic Reviews of Interventions.

 Expectations of review teams

-By agreeing to join a review team preparing a Cochrane review, authors accept responsibility for preparing, maintaining and updating the review in accordance with Cochrane Collaboration policy.
-The Cochrane Review Group (CRG) will provide as much support as possible to assist with the preparation of the review.
+By agreeing to join a review team preparing a Cochrane review, authors accept responsibility for preparing, maintaining and updating the review in accordance with Cochrane policy.

 A draft protocol must be submitted to the CRG within three months of title registration and full review with 12 months of protocol publication.
 If drafts are not submitted before the agreed deadlines, or if we are unable to contact you for an extended period, the CRG has the right to de register the title or transfer the title to alternative authors.
-The CRG has the right to de register or transfer the title if it does not meet the standards of the CRG and/or The Cochrane Collaboration.
-Members of review teams who are not actively contributing to the development of the review may be asked to step down and new review authors sought to move stalled reviews on, after discussion between the contact author and the editorial base of the Cochrane Neuromuscular Disease Group.
+The CRG has the right to de register or transfer the title if it does not meet the standards of the CRG and/or Cochrane.
+Members of review teams who are not actively contributing to the development of the review may be asked to step down and new review authors sought, after discussion between the contact author and the editorial base of Cochrane Neuromuscular.

 Information for authors

 All authors are encouraged to read the Cochrane Handbook for Systematic Reviews of Interventions and to complete the Cochrane Interactive Learning modules before starting a review or an update.

 Writing the protocol for the review